This post may contain affiliate links. Please read our disclosure policy.

 Enter your email below and we’ll send the recipe straight to your inbox (and more recipes sent daily!)

-• Perfect for picnics, backyard barbecues, potlucks, and Cinco de Mayo parties.
+• Perfect for parties – Ideal for picnics, BBQs, potlucks, or Cinco de Mayo celebrations.

 Ingredients